jessepav/lacygoill-wiki-backup/awk/awk.md

     $1 ~ number

 This code prints the records where the first field is a number.

+---

+Con:

+It is more efficient to use regex constants.
+Awk can note  that you have supplied a  regex and store it internally  in a form that makes pattern matching more efficient.
+When  using a  string constant,  awk  must first  convert the  string into  this internal form and then perform the pattern matching.

 ## Which common pitfall should I avoid when using `"pat"`?